apache/drill/contrib/storage-http/README.md

 ### OAuth2.0
 If the API which you are querying requires OAuth2.0 for authentication [read the documentation for configuring Drill to use OAuth2.0](OAuth.md).

+### Pagination
+If you want to use automatic pagination in Drill, [click here to read the documentation for pagination](Pagination.md).

 #### errorOn400
 When a user makes HTTP calls, the response code will be from 100-599.
 400 series error codes can contain useful information and in some cases you would not want Drill to throw